 Boeing Never Followed Up on Concerns

 But based on legal depositions by company officials discussing company documents, that follow-up by Boeing never occurred.

 The internal documents were among hundreds of pages of historical company records discussed in depositions taken in a series of lawsuits claiming Boeing factory employees suffered reproductive harm from toxic chemicals they handled on the job.
 The lawsuits allege that the exposure resulted in birth defects in the workers’ children, born between 1980 and 2014.

 Lawyers for the families say they suspect many more people suffer health problems or genetic disorders because of toxic exposure their parents suffered while working at Boeing manufacturing facilities during the past four decades.

-“One of the realities of industrial workplaces is that unless the company chooses to do a study to determine whether the chemicals it’s using are causing adverse effects amongst its workers and the children of its workers, then it’s very hard for regulators and the scientific community to know what is going on and what health effects are occurring,” said plaintiff’s attorney Michael Connett, a partner at Waters Kraus & Paul who specializes in birth defect litigation.
+“One of the realities of industrial workplaces is that unless the company chooses to do a study to determine whether the chemicals it’s using are causing adverse effects amongst its workers and the children of its workers, then it’s very hard for regulators and the scientific community to know what is going on and what health effects are occurring,” said plaintiff’s attorney Michael Connett, a partner at Waters Kraus Paul & Siegel who specializes in birth defect litigation.

 That’s a massive conflict of interest, he told the Herald.
 If a study provides evidence that chemicals cause harm, “then the company is inviting liability,” Connett said.
 “So, companies are disincentivized from doing studies that would bring to light the full spectrum of consequences of the chemicals it handles.”